jhvanderschee/hugobricks/content/en/bricks/cart.md

 ---
-title: Webshop Cart
+title: Cart
 ---

-#  Products in your Cart
+#  Products in your cart

-Enjoy this top-quality product, designed to elevate your experience.
-Available for a limited time only!
-This product is crafted to perfection.

-How nice that you're ordering something from us!
-Complete your purchase by clicking on 'Enter details'.
+Review the items in your cart below.